 If you really struggle with the ups and downs, another trick would be to measure the difference of the average between today and a week back.
 This is a nice gauge for progress, as it is both resistant to ups and downs and also gives you the rate of weight loss or gain in pretty much the most accurate way - which is what you are interested in after all.

 In general the EMA works well for measures that are done frequently but fluctuate, e.g. estimated 1RM.
-However, tape measurements, caliper site measurements or tested 1RM are usally measured infrequently and are less noisy than weight fluctuations.
+However, tape measurements, caliper site measurements or tested 1RM are usally measured infrequently and are less noisy than weight fluctuations, just because more time passes.

 |||in some situations it is interesting, like if you are prone to holding a lot of water and you have to make weight later in the day on a specific date|